 In order to rollout and maintain a production infrastructure, EGI needs reliable technology partners that provide production quality software components for EGI’s goal of a European Grid Infrastructure.
 However, EGI itself does not provide the software.
 Rather, Technology Providers develop and maintain software that may run on computing and storage resources federated by EGI.

 This document serves two main purposes.
 The first, obvious purpose is to serve a template for a Service Level Agreement with any given Technology Provider that is interested in providing their implementation of one or more UMD Capabilities to the European Grid Infrastructure.
 The template’s aim is to provide a blueprint for Technology Providers to develop their own SLA document for negotiation with EGI.eu.
-Technology Providers that already have SLA documents may use the template according to its second purpose, i.e. as a checklist whether their own SLA proposal matches or includes the minimum baseline of services that EGI.eu expects from any Technology Provider interested in providing software to the European Grid Infrastructure.
+Technology Providers that already have SLA document templates may use the template according to its second purpose, i.e. as a checklist whether their own SLA proposal matches or includes the minimum baseline of services that EGI.eu expects from any Technology Provider interested in providing software to the European Grid Infrastructure.
+In other words, it is not mandatory to use the provided SLA template for actual negotiation or signage of a final SLA.

 Although it is expected that the exact wording of SLAs may differ greatly, the common baseline provided by all Technology Providers will vary only in non-critical aspects across the agreed services so that a common level of quality and reliability between the Technology Providers is maintained.